 Under-dosing XR-BUP at the beginning risks breakthrough withdrawal symptoms that may lead the person to refuse further XR-BUP administrations.
 Use this recommended starting dosage tip sheet.
 This approach to starting is for when someone has first been stabilized at an equivalent oral dose for BUP and has already completely gone through withdrawal for NTX.
-If there is concern about whether enough time has passed from last opioid use to start XR-NTX, an oral buprenorphine challenge dose should be given before XR-BUP.
+If there is concern about whether enough time has passed from last opioid use to start XR-NTX, a naloxone challenge test may be helpful before XR-NTX.